SunnyZaman/Memorization-Game/README.md

 # Memorization-Game
-An easy and fun game to sharpen your brain
+An easy and fun game to sharpen your mind